MicrosoftDocs/learn/learn-pr/wwl-azure/name-resolution-issues/includes/4-troubleshoot-name-resolution-issues.md

 To troubleshoot resolving DNS records:

-1. Check that the fully qualified name, zone name, and record type is correct.
+1. Check that the fully qualified name, zone name, and record type are correct.

 1. Check that no DNS records have the same name, even if they are of different types.